Renal IT and the Registry

 The History of Renal IT in the UK

-In 1982, at the instigation of Molly McGeown (Belfast, President, Renal Association 1983-6), Neville Selwood (UK Transplant Service, now NHS Blood and Transplant) and Roberts Sells, a British Renal Computing Group (BRCG) was established, to encourage the coherent development of renal computing in the UK.
+In 1982, at the instigation of Molly McGeown (Belfast, and Renal Association president 1983-6), Neville Selwood (UK Transplant Service, now NHS Blood and Transplant) and Roberts Sells, the BRCG was established to encourage the coherent development of renal computing in the UK.
 Es Will (Leeds, St James’s) was its first chair.
 BRCG had an annual national meeting, and its early initiatives included routine calculation of dialysis dose (Kt/V) using PROTON, increasing awareness of Expert Systems and Bayes Theorem, explaining the Data Protection Act 1984, and investigating the role of renal unit computer support staff.
 BRCG also worked to improve the annual (paper-based) unit reporting of each patient on renal replacement therapy to the ERA-EDTA Registry by increasing digitisation.

 The BRCG operated from 1983 to 1988.
 It ran in parallel with a CCL User Group.
 This early work of BRCG coupled with the increasing use of PROTON and other electronic databases in renal units paved the way for the development of the UK Renal Registry from 1995.

 In 2017, Es Will assembled surviving colleagues who were the linchpins of BRCG for a one-day seminar to reflect on its achievements.
-Read the transcript here: Clinical Renal Computing Witness Seminar.
+Read the transcript here:

-History of the UK Renal Registry
+UK Renal Registry

 A personal critique of the Registry by Es Will provides an additional perspective (Will EJ.
 A short cultural history of the UK Renal Registry 1995–2020 BMC Nephrology 2020; 21: 338).